 Dannok, a border town between Malaysia and Thailand, is still largely unknown to most of the world.
 Overshadowed by more popular cities such as Bangkok and Hatyai, Dannok remained for many years as a quiet place one passed through from the Sadao Customs and Immigration.
 Recently, however, the town has shown slow but steady progress in making the place more tourist-friendly.

 Dannok is a small town, perfect for a day trip from popular cities.
 If you’re driving, park at the duty-free complex in Bukit Kayu Hitam and walk to the checkpoint.
 You won’t have to take a tuk-tuk to get anywhere- everything is reachable on foot, but have sunblock and umbrellas at hand if you melt easily.
 Start your journey before noon and you’ll be satisfied by night time.
-Here’s a list of things to do while in this darling place for the day.
+Here’s a list of things to do in Dannok.

 1. Raid the convenience stores

-Shopping in Dannok is a pretty unorthodox but fun experience.
+Dannok shopping is a pretty unorthodox but fun experience.
 There are no malls here, but don’t let that put you off.
 What Dannok does have is a proliferation of convenience stores, from 7-Elevens to their local cousins.
 There are so many you’ll literally find another every few meters.

 Convenience store shopping sounds odd, but it’s the best way to get the Thai snacks you can’t live without.
 We’re talking Tao Ke Noi seaweed, Thai instant noodles (they sell these in bulk and individual packs too), chips, and Pocky.
 You’ll find that most snacks are much cheaper in Dannok than anywhere else because they’re manufactured locally.
 Great deals on groceries and other essentials are also to be had!